2025/2026 Tax Year - What's Changing?

 As one tax year comes to a close, another one begins.
 More often than not, that usually means new tax changes and regulations coming into effect.

 Whether you’re the type of person who absolutely geeks out on this kind of stuff or the words ‘tax changes’ make you want to run a mile, know that you can count on our in-house CIPP payroll experts and us to break things down.
-We aim to be your go-to source for new tax year information for payroll.
+We aim to be your go-to source for new tax year information and payroll.

-Let’s look at what’s changing in the new 2024/2025 tax year.
+So, let’s look at what’s changing in 2025/2026.

 PayFit Top Tip: